ni/nimi-python/docs/nifgen/enums.rst

-        Specifies that the Sample Clock from DDC connector is used as the Sample Clock source.
+        Specifies that the Sample Clock from the DDC connector is used as the Sample Clock source.